Asal-zou/LLM-movie-reviews-IMDb/README.md

 ## Performance Metrics
 **Metrics Evaluated:**
 - **Accuracy:** Measures the proportion of correctly predicted sentiments against the total predictions.
+This metric gives a general sense of the model’s performance by showing the overall correctness of predictions, which is particularly useful when the class distribution is balanced.
+-
 - **Precision:** Indicates the accuracy of positive sentiment predictions.
+Precision is crucial in situations where the cost of false positives is high.
+It ensures that when the model predicts a positive sentiment, it is likely correct, which is important for applications like customer feedback analysis where false positives could lead to misguided actions.

 - **Recall:** Reflects the ability of the model to correctly identify all relevant positive cases.
+High recall ensures that most positive sentiments are detected, which is critical for understanding overall customer satisfaction or identifying critical feedback.
+-
-- **F1 Score:** Balances precision and recall, especially useful in scenarios with imbalanced class distributions.
+- **F1 Score:** Balances precision and recall, providing a single metric that accounts for both false positives and false negatives.
+This is particularly useful in scenarios with imbalanced class distributions, where accuracy alone might be misleading.
+The F1 score helps ensure that the model performs well in detecting positive sentiments while also maintaining a low false positive rate.

 ## Hyperparameters
 **Important Hyperparameters:**
 - **Learning Rate:** Set at 2e-5, crucial for how the model weights adjust relative to the error rate at each update.
+2e-5 was suggested to use in Hugging Face and worked the best with my model.
+-
 - **Batch Sizes:** Configured at 16 for both training and evaluation phases to optimize computational efficiency and manage memory usage effectively.
+Smaller batch sizes can lead to more stable updates and allow for more frequent model updates, striking a balance between efficient computation and effective learning.

 - **Number of Epochs:** Limited to 1 to streamline the training process.
+This decision is often based on prior experiments or resource constraints.
+Reducing the number of epochs helps in quicker model iterations and can prevent overfitting, especially in preliminary model evaluations.

 ## Results
 **DistilBERT Evaluation Results:**